-2. Goals:
+B. GOALS:

-- A. Preserve the City of Johnstown's small town quality of life featuring safe residential neighborhoods and a cooperative community spirit. - B. Identify, promote and strengthen the City's Central Business District to ensure it retains its stature as the center of activity in the City of Johnstown. - C. Develop a new Center City Park as the centerpiece of a comprehensive system of parks, open spaces and trails to meet the community's diverse recreational needs and protect its natural beauty and resources. - D. Protect, preserve and promote the City's rich history and heritage. - E. Promote a variety of affordable housing choices to meet the different needs that currently exist and future needs as the community's population ages.
+- 1. Preserve the City of Johnstown's small-town quality of life featuring safe residential neighborhoods and a cooperative community spirit. - 2.
+Identify, promote and strengthen the City's Central Business District to ensure it retains its stature as the center of activity in the City of Johnstown. - 3.
+Develop a new Center City Park as the centerpiece of a comprehensive system of parks, open spaces and trails to meet the community's diverse recreational needs and protect its natural beauty and resources. - 4.
+Protect, preserve and promote the City's rich history and heritage. - 5.
+Promote a variety of affordable housing choices to meet the different needs that currently exist and future needs as the community's population ages. - 6.
+Diversify and strengthen the City's economy by attracting new, clean businesses to the City and providing a healthy business climate to encourage existing businesses to grow and expand.

-CHAPTER II

-CITY PROFILE
+CHAPTER II - CITY PROFILE